 This subsection was revised to clarify that higher levels of water treatment certifications are acceptable for operators in responsible charge of transient non-community water systems.
 Therefore, for example, an operator with a level "D" water treatment certification may be an operator in responsible charge for a transient non-community system and need not hold a separate water distribution system certification.
 On the other hand, that operator must hold a level "1" or higher water distribution certification in addition to the level "D" water treatment certification to be a designated operator in responsible charge of a small water system.
-The Board intends that small systems may have a single operator with the required certifications.
+The Board intends that small systems may have a single operator with the required certifications, or may have multiple operators who together hold the required certifications.